iiab/iiab/roles/usb-lib/README.rst

 SEE "Can teachers display their own content?"
 WITHIN http://FAQ.IIAB.IO FOR UP-TO-DATE DOCUMENTATION.

-This role implements functionality similar to LibraryBox, to mount content on USB drives, by creating links within /library/www/html/local_content
+This role implements functionality similar to LibraryBox, to mount "teacher content" on USB drives.

-Users should have nearly immediate access to "teacher content" by browsing to http://box/usb
+Users should have nearly immediate access to this "teacher content" (on all inserted USB drives) by browsing to http://box/usb

+USB drives must be formatted with one of the iilesystems listed under "FILESYSTEMS=" at /etc/usbmount/usbmount.conf

-Automount is handled by usbmount and scripts in this role look in the root of the mounted drive for
+Automount is handled by usbmount, and scripts in this role look in the root of the mounted drive for...

 * /usb
 * /USB